Ideal Pace

 What is it with people at self-checkout registers in grocery stores?

-While I stand in line holding my one or two items I must watch people in front of me at the self-checkout machines empty entire grocery carts as they're under the influence of a powerful sedative, struggling to lift each item one at a time from their cart to the scanner, eventually getting the machine to recognize it, and then expending great effort placing the scanned item in one of their carryout bags before managing to stand upright again and turn around to reach for their next item, pointing a finger at each one as if trying to decide which to pick.
+While I stand in line holding my one or two items, I must watch people in front of me at the self-checkout machines empty entire grocery carts as if under the influence of a powerful sedative, struggling to lift each item one at a time from their cart to the scanner, eventually getting the machine to recognize it, and then expending great effort placing the scanned item in one of their carryout bags before managing to stand upright again and turn around to reach for their next item, pointing a finger at each one as if trying to decide which to pick.

 What does all this have to do with writing?
 Everything.
 Authors must be intimately aware of the thoughts, feelings, and wishes of many thousands of people they have never met.